Common Configuration (SIP)

 This is a global setting, it cannot be specified on a per-Peer basis.

-Setting this flag to no or 0 will mean that the flag is not explicitly set, and the operating system default values will apply.
-It is not possibly to expressly disable TCP_NODELAY on SIP TCP connections.
+When false, the flag is not explicitly set, and the operating system default values will apply.
+It is not possible to expressly disable TCP_QUICKACK on SIP TCP connections.

 Note that some operating systems may not accept this value, or may accept it but not apply it.